Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Characterizing the inverse problem

 \subsubsection{Ego-centric and one-wave snowball sampling}

-Ego-centric sampling (also called unlabeled star sampling) is a simple, non-adaptive (conventional) sampling design.
-As \cite{handcock2010modeling} write that ``[a] sampling design is conventional if it does not use information collected during the survey to direct subsequent sampling of individuals. . . [and] a sampling design [is] adaptive if it uses information collected during the survey to direct subsequent sampling, but the sampling design depends only on the observed data.''
-Under ego-centric sampling, first a set of vertices is selected according to independent Bernoulli$(p)$ trials at each vertex.
+Ego-centric sampling (also called unlabeled star sampling) is a simple, nonadaptive (conventional) sampling design.
+As \citet{handcock2010modeling} write that ``[a] sampling design is conventional if it does not use information collected during the survey to direct subsequent sampling of individuals$\ldots$ [and] a sampling design [is] adaptive if it uses information collected during the survey to direct subsequent sampling, but the sampling design depends only on the observed data.''
+Under ego-centric sampling, first a set of vertices is selected according to independent $\operatorname{Bernoulli}(p)$ trials at each vertex.
 Then all edges incident to the selected vertices are observed.
-In this case, the operator $P$ is a diagonal matrix with the sampling rate $p$ at each diagonal position, i.e.,
+In this case, the operator $P$ is a diagonal matrix with the sampling rate $p$ at each diagonal position, that is,

 A natural extension of this concept is one-wave snowball sampling.
 Here, after an initial selection of vertices, there is a subsequent selection of additional vertices, using the information obtained from the initial selection.
 Therefore, one-wave snowball sampling is an adaptive sampling design.
-The initial selection is again done according to independent Bernoulli$(p)$ trials.
+The initial selection is again done according to independent $\operatorname{Bernoulli}(p)$ trials.
 The subsequent selection contains all vertices that have at least one connection with a vertex in the initial set.
 Similar to ego-centric sampling, all edges incident to vertices selected in either of the two sets are then observed, so the operator $P$ is again a diagonal matrix, with entries

-These two sampling designs (as well as multi-wave snow ball sampling and other variations) are common in social network studies, where, for example, a selection of individuals are interviewed and asked to nominate their connections or partners.
-Readers can refer to~\cite{rolls2012modelling} for more details, in the context of networks of injecting drug users.
+These two sampling designs (as well as multi-wave snowball sampling and other variations) are common in social network studies, where, for example, a selection of individuals are interviewed and asked to nominate their connections or partners.
+Readers can refer to~\citet{rolls2012modelling} for more details, in the context of networks of injecting drug users.
 We note that the adaptive designs we consider here are the textbook versions and not complicated adaptations that might sometimes be used in practice due to resource limitations for following links.
 Even so, the standard and simple designs we consider with known and constant matrix $P$ would be the logical point of departure for research on correcting the sampling bias of the degree distribution in more complex adaptive designs.